 - delivering RSE in a sensitive way;

 - modelling positive attitudes to RSE;

 - monitoring progress;

-- responding to the needs of individual pupils;

-- responding appropriately to pupils whose parents wish them to be withdrawn from the non-science components of RSE.
+- responding to the needs of individual pupils including those with SEND, LGBT pupils and those with particular vulnerabilities. - responding appropriately to pupils whose parents wish them to be withdrawn from the non-science components of RSE.